flemay/3musketeers/examples/golang-serverless/README.md

 # Golang Serverless Example

-A serverless golang application using The Three Musketeers.
+A Golang Serverless application using The Three Musketeers.

 ## Prerequisites